ComradDoge/DogeEU4/README.md

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2248615338][img]https://i.imgur.com/iUW930P.png[/img][/url]
 [quote]
-The mod is definately more than just a shattered map, if you dislike that there is a much more toned down version you can download by clicking on the banner.
+The mod is definitely more than just a shattered map, if you dislike that there is a much more toned down version you can download by clicking on the banner.
 [/quote]

 [img]https://i.imgur.com/rdtTMF7.png[/img]